 Two recent projects have gone in new directions.
 One project involves analyzing the degree of modularity of overall brain organizations across individuals and relating that to task performance.
 Our findings suggest that a highly modular system is for better performing simple tasks whereas a less modular, and more interactive system, is better for performing complex tasks.
 We are currently applying this approach to study individual differences in sentence comprehension.
 A second project, which has major NIH funding, examines the recovery of language, working memory, and executive processes from the acute stage of stroke to one-year post stroke, relating behavioral performance at different timepoints to damage to cortical regions and fiber tracts connecting those regions.

 Autumn Horne.
-Autumn is a second year graduate student in the Martin lab.
+Autumn is a third year graduate student in the Martin lab.
 She received a B.A. in Psychology and English literature from Erskine College where she also minored in biology and chemistry.
 She uses a combination of behavioral and neuroimaging methods to test theories of word production and sentence comprehension.
 Autumn is also a graduate writing consultant at Rice’s Center for Academic and Professional Communication.

 Rachel Zahn.
 Rachel is a third-year graduate student in the Martin Lab.
 She received a B.A. in Cognitive Science from Rice University in 2017.
 She studies the relationship between working memory and language production.
 Her research uses neuropsychological approaches to study the cognitive mechanisms used in narrative production.